-Crime levels are low, but you should be aware of the risk of petty theft, particularly in airports and railway stations in and around Oslo.
-The British Embassy is often asked to help British nationals who have had their valuables stolen just after arriving in the country.
+Crime levels are low, but there’s a risk of petty theft, particularly in airports and railway stations in and around Oslo.
 Take sensible precautions to protect your belongings, particularly your passport, money and credit cards.

 Visitors can drive using a valid UK or other EU/EEA driving licence.
 There is no need for an International Driving Permit.
 Make sure you have the correct vehicle insurance cover before you arrive.

-Distances are great and driving takes longer than you think.
+Distances are great and driving takes longer than you might think.
 Narrow and winding roads may be hazardous and impassable, especially in winter.
-Winter tyres are mandatory from around 1 November to 15 April (exact dates vary from year to year).

 Keep headlights on at all times.
 Fines for exceeding the speed limit are high.
 On roads which are not marked with a priority sign (a yellow diamond), drivers must give way to traffic coming from the right.

 Alcohol limits for drivers are far stricter than UK levels.
 There are frequent roadside checks for alcohol.
 Penalties for driving under the influence are severe and can lead to a prison sentence.

 Winter tyres are mandatory for heavy goods vehicles over 3.5 tonnes from 15 November to 31 Match, except on lift axles.
 These vehicles must also be equipped with tyres with a tread depth of at least 5mm and a sufficient number of snow chains.
 A truckers’ guide in English issued by the Norwegian Public Roads Administration can be found at Donna Diesel.

 You’ll need your passport with you to enter Svalbard.